-A particular example of warping is the hyperbolic slicing of the Anti-de Sitter space AdS$_n$.
-As mentioned before, the `dual' case to this one was discussed in \cite{Lechtenfeld_2018}, where the de Sitter space $dS_{n+1}$ was foliated with spheres $S^{n}$ via the warping
+To illustrate the previous discussion, we now briefly treat a particular example of warping with the hyperbolic slicing of the anti-de Sitter space AdS$_n$.
+As previously mentioned, a `dual' case was discussed in \cite{Lechtenfeld_2018}, where the de Sitter space $dS_{n+1}$ was foliated with spheres $S^{n}$ via the warping